firxworx/fx-r3f-congrats/README.md

 The scene is implemented using react-three-fiber.
 It features a metallic-looking baby break-dancing in front of 3D text, encircled by a flock of flying storks.

 This project was originally created for a colleague and featured a 3D flying version of his company's brand marque instead of a stork.
-I decided to release the code so I replaced the company logo with an animated flying stork.
+I decided to release the code so I genericized the message and replaced the company logo with a flying stork.

 There were some minor texture issues with the dancing baby so I decided to use matcap textures instead for an metallic look that I think looks cooler than the original model's textures.